MPFEConsultancy/mpfeconsultancy.github.io/blog/_posts/2025-04-09-azure-container-services.md

 [Azure Container Registry](https://azure.microsoft.com/en-us/products/container-registry) (ACR) is not a compute platform (like the other offerings above), but a resource that can be used as a private repository for your container images.
 It also can be used to store other related artifacts such as Helm charts.
 ACR is geo-replicated and secured via Entra ID much like Azure Storage.
 It also has automatic vulnerability scanning built in.

 ![Azure Container Instances](/assets/img/azure-container-instances.png)

+## Summary

+Using containers can be a useful way to ensure software can be deployed consistently and successfully across different platforms and environments.
+Selecting the right containerization service in Azure requires you to consider the needs and complexity of the application you want to run.
+For example if you're lifting and shifting an existing Kubernetes cluster to the cloud, Azure Kubernetes Service could be a good option to ensure you can continue to configure the cluster to the specific needs of your application while removing the management and maintenance overhead.
+If you're deploying containers to the cloud for the first time Azure Container Instances or Azure Container Apps could be a good choice, simplifying the configuration required of the platform.
+Ultimately Azure makes it easy to experiment with these technologies and many have free tiers to help you get started.